z-dp/springsource/spring-framework/samples/jpetstore/readme.txt

 If you want to test remote service access:
 1. create an order with the JPetStore web UI (first order number will be 1000)
 2. adapt server URL in "client/client.properties" (if not using the default)
+3. switch to the "client" directory as execution directory
-3. run "client/client.bat 1000" to fetch and show the order with number 1000
+4. run "client.bat 1000" to fetch and show the order with number 1000
-4. run "client/client.bat 1000 10" to fetch the order 10 times per protocol
+5. run "client.bat 1000 10" to fetch the order 10 times per protocol

-3. ATTRIBUTES VERSION
+3. VERSIONS WITH SOURCE-LEVEL METADATA

-See the "attributes" directory for an example of declarative transaction management driven by source-level metadata attributes.
-This provides a simple model, similar to that of .NET Enterprise Services, but which is extensible to arbitrary (possibly application-specific) declarative services.
+See the "attributes" and "annotation" directories for examples of declarative transaction management driven by source-level metadata.
+These versions leverage Spring's simple metadata model, similar to that of .NET Enterprise Services, but extensible to arbitrary (possibly application-specific) declarative services.

+The JPetStore version in the "attributes" directory uses Jakarta Commons Attributes, which works on JDK >= 1.3.
+The version in the "annotation" directory uses JDK 1.5+ annotations in an analogous fashion (available since Spring 1.2).

-This directory has its own build file, which invokes the attribute compilation process and builds the WAR using its own application context XML files from its "WEB-INF" subdirectory.
+Each directory has its own build file, which invokes the attribute compilation process and builds the WAR, using its own application context XML files from its "WEB-INF" subdirectory.
 The WAR file will be created in the "dist" directory.

-The attribute support is provided by Jakarta Commons Attributes.
-Note that three files must be copied into "ANT_HOME/lib" for the attribute compilation process to work: see "attributes/build.xml" for details.